IBM/cloudpakforintegration-workshop/docs/exercise-app-connect/README.md

   [![](images/portfolio-restart1.png)](images/portfolio-restart1.png)

 7.7 Wait until the new pod is in the  **Ready** state and the  previous pod has terminated before continuing.

+> **Note**: You will know the traderlite-portfolio-xxxxx pod is in a ready state when the `Ready` column shows `1/1`.
+You will also see that the created column will have a recent timestamp value.*

 7.8 In  the left navigation  click on **Routes** (in the **Networking** category) and then click on the icon next to the url for the **tradr** app (the UI for TraderLite)